uchicago-capp-30320/apt-plus/docs/endpoints.md

 ## `/save_property`

 - Method: POST
-- Description: Saves a property and user-provided remarks to the database
+- Description: Saves a property and user-provided remarks from the user favorites table.
 - Response Format: HTML or JSON (TBD)
 - Query Parameters:
     - `user_id`: The user ID